- Juvenile Myasthenia Gravis (JMG) is an autoimmune disease that can develop in children and adolescents.

 Most often, JMG affects the muscles of the face, especially those that are in charge of eye movements, facial expressions, talking, and swallowing.
 JMG can also weaken “voluntary” muscles, which are the muscles and movements we can control (such as moving our arms and legs).

 Every person with JMG is affected differently, because JMG can affect different muscles in the body.
-Symptoms usually get worse at the end of the day, or after a person has been active and using the affected muscles a lot.
+Symptoms usually get worse at the end of the day, or after a person has been active and/or using the affected muscles a lot.
 However, symptoms can change, which makes it hard to know if they’re caused from JMG or something else.
 Symptoms can improve with rest.

 - Droopy eyelids